skeema/skeema/README.md

 * Percona Server 5.5, 5.6, 5.7, 8.0
 * MariaDB 10.1, 10.2, 10.3, 10.4, 10.5

-Outside of a tagged release, every commit to the main branch is automatically tested against MySQL 5.7 and 8.0.
+Outside of a tagged release, every commit is [automatically tested via GitHub Actions CI](https://github.com/skeema/skeema/actions) against MySQL 5.7 and 8.0.

 A few uncommon database features -- such as check constraints, spatial indexes, and subpartitioning -- are not supported yet.
 Skeema is able to *create* or *drop* tables using these features, but not *alter* them.
 The output of `skeema diff` and `skeema push` clearly displays when this is the case.
 You may still make such alters directly/manually (outside of Skeema), and then update the corresponding CREATE TABLE files via `skeema pull`.
 Please see the [requirements doc](https://www.skeema.io/docs/requirements/) for more information.